Frequently Asked Special Events Permit Questions

 How many tables may we use for our event at a park?

-In Manhattan, tables and chairs may not be used without prior approval, and usually one to two tables are granted, at best.
+In Manhattan, tables and chairs may not be used without prior approval from the borough.
+If approved, you will be limited to a maximum of two tables.

 For all other boroughs, we suggest bringing your own chairs and tables when possible.
 If you are using the park's tables, we ask that you be considerate of other patrons and not use more tables than needed.